cssinjs/jss/docs/jss-syntax.md

 ## Alternative syntax for space and comma separated values

-In order to describe space or comma separated CSS values in a JavaScript way, we introduced an array based syntax.
+To describe space or comma separated CSS values in a JavaScript way, we introduced an array based syntax.

-There are some advantages in using this syntax:
+There are some advantages to using this syntax:

 1. Plugin `jss-plugin-default-unit` is able to set default unit effectively for numeric values.
 2. You can use variables inside of a value declaration without string templates or concatenations.